 • Knowledge of teaching methodologies and classroom strategies.

-• Must be independent, adaptable, flexible, able to work with various constituencies, and enthusiastic about classical culture.
+• Must be independent, adaptable, flexible, able to work with various constituencies, and enthusiastic about classical languages and culture.

-• Excellent communication and organizational skills are essential.
+• Excellent communication, interpersonal, and organizational skills are essential.

 A successful candidate must exhibit the potential for excellence in teaching and for contributing to the department’s scholarly activities.